YowSiaoKang/tp/docs/UserGuide.md

 ### Removing availabilities : `removeavail`

-Removes available dates from a volunteer.
+Uh oh seems like your volunteer is busy :anguished:, hurry and remove the available dates from the volunteer.

 Format: `removeavail INDEX a/AVAILABILITY`